awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 When Elastic Beanstalk finishes retrieving your logs, choose **Download**\.

-Tail and bundle logs are removed from Amazon S3 15 minutes after they are created\.
+Elastic Beanstalk stores tail and bundle logs in an Amazon S3 bucket, and generates a presigned Amazon S3 URL that you can use to access your logs\.
+Elastic Beanstalk deletes the files from Amazon S3 after a duration of 15 minutes\.

+**Warning**
+Anyone in possession of the presigned Amazon S3 URL can access the files before they are deleted\.
+Make the URL available only to trusted parties\.

 To persist logs, you can configure your environment to publish logs to Amazon S3 automatically after they are rotated\.
 To enable log rotation to Amazon S3, follow the procedure in [Configuring Instance Log Viewing](environments-cfg-logging.md#environments-cfg-logging-console)\.
 Instances in your environment will attempt to upload logs that have been rotated once per hour\.

 If your application generates logs in a location that is not part of the default configuration for your environment's platform, you can extend the default configuration by using configuration files \(`[\.ebextensions](ebextensions.md)`\)\.
 You can add your application's log files to tail logs, bundle logs, or log rotation\.